PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/connect-maps.md

 ---

-In this guide, we will explore how the Transfer Player event works.
+In this guide, we will explore how to connect maps using the Transfer Player event.

 TransferPlayer is a function in the game that transports the player to a different map.
 This is especially useful when you want your player to be progressing through the game, to a different setting or type of map.